ChaseAllBounty/bruteupload/README.md

     -a, --all: Run all possible combinations of tests.
         Example: python bruteupload.py http://example.com/upload -a
+    --Header="Header-Name: Value": Add custom headers to the HTTP request.
+This can be used multiple times for different headers.
+        Example: python bruteupload.py http://example.com/upload -a --Header="X-Custom-Header: CustomValue" --Header="Another-Header: AnotherValue"

 Note: Replace <URL> with the actual URL where you want to test file uploads.